Atomic orbital: Shapes of orbitals

 The shapes of p, d and f orbitals are described verbally here and shown graphically in the Orbitals table below.
 The three p orbitals for n = 2 have the form of two ellipsoids with a point of tangency at the nucleus (the two-lobed shape is sometimes referred to as a "dumbbell"—there are two lobes pointing in opposite directions from each other).
 The three p orbitals in each shell are oriented at right angles to each other, as determined by their respective linear combination of values of m_{ℓ}.
 The overall result is a lobe pointing along each direction of the primary axes.

 Four of the five d orbitals for n = 3 look similar, each with four pear-shaped lobes, each lobe tangent at right angles to two others, and the centers of all four lying in one plane.
 Three of these planes are the xy-, xz-, and yz-planes—the lobes are between the pairs of primary axes—and the fourth has the center along the x and y axes themselves.
 The fifth and final d orbital consists of three regions of high probability density: a torus in between two pear-shaped regions placed symmetrically on its z axis.
 The overall total of 18 directional lobes point in every primary axis direction and between every pair.

 There are seven f orbitals, each with shapes more complex than those of the d orbitals.

 Additionally, as is the case with the s orbitals, individual p, d, f and g orbitals with n values higher than the lowest possible value, exhibit an additional radial node structure which is reminiscent of harmonic waves of the same type, as compared with the lowest (or fundamental) mode of the wave.
 As with s orbitals, this phenomenon provides p, d, f, and g orbitals at the next higher possible value of n (for example, 3p orbitals vs. the fundamental 2p), an additional node in each lobe.
 Still higher values of n further increase the number of radial nodes, for each type of orbital.

-The shapes of atomic orbitals in one-electron atom are related to 3-dimensional spherical harmonics.
-These shapes are not unique, and any linear combination is valid, like a transformation to cubic harmonics, in fact it is possible to generate sets where all the d's are the same shape, just like the p_{x}, p_{y}, and p_{z} are the same shape.
+The shapes of atomic orbitals in a one-electron atom are related to 3-dimensional spherical harmonics.
+These shapes are not unique, and any linear combination is valid, like a transformation to cubic harmonics; in fact, it is possible to generate sets where all the d's are the same shape, just like the p_{x}, p_{y}, and p_{z} are the same shape.